Entra ID: đź”’Lock It or Lose It #1 - The Basics

 User consent for applications

 By default, users can grant third-party applications permission to access their data.
-This can lead to data exposure, shadow IT, and even account takeovers.
-Attackers have historically abused this feature by tricking users into consenting to malicious OAuth apps disguised as legitimate services.
+This can lead to data exposure, shadow IT…or worse.
+Threat actors have historically abused this feature by tricking users into consenting to malicious OAuth apps disguised as legitimate services.
 However, this type of attack is less common today.
 Instead threat actors are increasingly leveraging legitimate third-party applications, such as CRM systems or other business tools, to gain access and misuse granted permissions.

 You could consider setting up an admin approval for this, which means if a user wants to connect an external app which isn’t already registered in the tenant, they can submit a request.